CiscoTestAutomation/pyats/docs/kleenex/clean.rst

 any stage, including ``Connect``.
 Only the recovered device is retried; devices that completed successfully in the same parallel group are not cleaned again.

+For ``Connect`` specifically, this replaces the earlier behavior that changed a recovered Connect failure to ``PASSX`` and continued the same attempt.
+The failed Connect stage now keeps its original result, and successful recovery requests a fresh attempt, subject to the retry budget.
+One retry is allowed by default.

 A complete retry is requested only when the cleaner explicitly reports that recovery succeeded.
 A normal Clean failure, a reachable device for which recovery is unnecessary, or failed recovery does not trigger a retry.